 Background

 Oxcart began work on the new IRIS branding through a series of client interviews, surveys, and working sessions.
 While I participated as a member of the Oxcart team, the brilliant final logo and patch design was the work of Chris Logsdon.
 The client feedback from this branding exercise was crucial for the direction of the website as well.
 The goals of the IRIS team were to inspire other students and "space geeks" by telling their story of a tiny rover with huge ambitions.
-The brand should be memorable, simple, and sleek with a sense of movement.
-Red Whittaker, Chairman and CSO of Astrobiotic, stressed that anything put out would also need to be approved by the CMU brand team.
+The brand should be memorable, simple, and sleek, with a sense of movement.
+Red Whittaker, Chairman and CSO of Astrobotic, stressed that anything put out would also need to be approved by the CMU brand team.

 Three primary archetypes were created: